 Truffle Aioli will keep up to 3-4 days in an airtight container in the refrigerator.

-Or serve with regular french fries or sweet potato fries instead of ketchup.
+Or serve truffle dip with Baked Potato Wedges or sweet potato fries instead of ketchup.
 Toss it with steamed green beans or asparagus.
-In the South of France, where bouillabaisse is popular, a bowl of that seafood stew often comes with baguette toasts slathered with aioli.
-It’s fantastic, but I do think serving with a truffle aioli instead might just take that dish right over the top.
+In the South of France, a bowl of bouillabaisse often comes with baguette toasts slathered with aioli.
+It’s fantastic as is, but serving with a truffle aioli instead takes that dish right over the top.

 Other Aioli Recipes